peterhinch/micropython-micropower/README.md

 This module is a workround for accessing objects not yet officially exposed.
 Check for official support before using.
 It can be used "as is" or as a source of code for your own use.

-The module requires a firmware build dated 27th November 2015 or later and an OSError will be raised if this condition is not met.
-Later builds improve RTC accuracy when standby is used.
+The module requires a firmware build dated 11th February 2016 or later and an OSError will be raised if this condition is not met.
 Note that the module uses the topmost three addresses of the backup RAM (1021-1923 inclusive).

 Note on objects in this module.
 Once ``rtc.wakeup()`` is issued, methods other than ``enable()`` should be avoided as some employ the RTC.
 Issue ``rtc.wakeup()`` shortly